iterative/vscode-dvc/extension/resources/walkthrough/more-resources.md

 - Check out the [DVC GitHub repository], where you can find and report issues, or [contribute] to the open-source project.

+- Get introduced to [Studio], the collaboration platform for Machine Learning teams.

 [hands-on tour]: https://dvc.org/doc/start
 [user guide]: https://dvc.org/doc/user-guide
 [use cases]: https://dvc.org/doc/use-cases